DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ## Prepare Skeleton Screen

-This section describes how to implement a skeleton screen that indicates that the application is being loaded.
+This section describes how to implement a skeleton screen that indicates when the application is being loaded.
 With this approach, the client first displays a mock screen that mimics the application's layout and then proceeds to load the resources for the reporting components.

 ![web-skeleton-designer](https://user-images.githubusercontent.com/37070809/94427328-8f40a500-0197-11eb-87c4-82ec9862b148.png)